 Wheelbarrows are great for moving small amounts of concrete around a site.
 They can also be used to transport tools, samples or waste around.

 DIY concrete is stiff, and they can easily cause damage to normal boots.
 Ensure that all workers onsite wear waterproof rubber work boots to protect their feet.

-Safety glasses are a standard with most job sites, and this holds true for the raw concrete pour as well.
+Safety glasses are a standard with most job sites, and this holds for the raw concrete pour as well.
 Safety glasses will protect the eyes of workers and also enable them to work more efficiently.

 No concrete job can do without a shovel.
 Shovels help level grades and fill in gaps after a concrete pour.
 They can also be used to fill buckets with sand, fill wheelbarrows and also for mixing concrete and cleaning spills.

 Digging bars are excellent for breaking up hard ground or to create larger gaps.
 They are also a great tool when you need extra leverage.

 Screeds are necessary to level concrete after pouring.
 They are available in a range of sizes.
 Make sure to choose according to the requirements of your project.